LowenMistoul/testplank/README.txt

 Then I started working on the Page

-After I was done it was time to think about the responsiness for mobile
+After I was done it was time to think about the responsiness for mobile which was done after many trials and errors to be honest